 The student must request testing or academic accommodations each semester through the Student Access and Accommodation System (SAAS).
 Accommodations are not given in a blanket manner for all exams.
 Accommodations may be required on a written exam, for example, that may not be required in an oral testing situation.
-For that reason, the student, faculty member and DRES counselor must all sign an alternative testing agreement specific to each class in which the student is enrolled.
+For that reason, the student, faculty member and DRES counselor must all work in partnership to ensure students accommodations for each course.

 I don’t want my students to take their exams at DRES.
 May I proctor exams myself?